This post may contain affiliate links (read more)

-Baby’s literally just need to be bathed with water.
+Babies literally just need water in their bath.
 Shampoo can dry their scalp out and make cradle cap worse and baby bath can dry out their skin.
 Lotion can also aggravate their sensitive skin and talcum powder has had a lot of bad press recently, regardless of which we wouldn’t have used it anyway.

 When she was very little we would clean her bum with boiled water and cotton wool and dry it with cotton wool or a cloth.

 When I took her to the doctor for a rash on her forehead I was told she had cradle cap in her eyebrows and just to scrub it off with a damp cloth and to not use shampoo.

 And we took her to the doctors again a few months later for dry red patches on her body and were told to drop the lotions and baby bath.
 She actually has eczema, so we add prescription oil to her bath and put prescription cream on her after the bath but aside from that, she is just bathed with water.

 Can’t we use common sense?
 Do the elbow test.
 Stick your hand in, if it feels too hot, it is!

 Baths should be lukewarm, it’s not a scientific experiment where a temperature needs to be exact.
 It just needs to be warm,

 We got two lovely snowsuits.
 Baby girl didn’t get any wear out of the newborn one and wore the 0-3months one twice.
 As she travelled mostly in the car seat, she couldn’t wear them anyway.